-They present a creative idea that pushes the brand into the background.
+They present a creative idea which pushes the brand into the background.
 That’s a no-no.

-In these cases, you need to remind the team of the business goal.
-Ask them how the creative is going to deliver your business objective.
+In these cases, you have to remind the team of the business goal.
+Ask them how the creative will deliver your business objective.

 Selling the brand is job number one for creative work.
 Everything else comes second.

-Getting more customers to buy is usually what drives your business objective.
+Getting more customers to buy is usually your business objective.
 Grow sales by $xm or x customers by the target date.

-Alongside that number, include the relevant change in customer behaviour or perception.
+Alongside that sits the relevant change in customer behaviour or perception.
 Specific changes in awareness, consideration, trial and loyalty.

 Why will customers be more aware?
 What’s driving consideration?
 Is the call to action clear so you win more trialists, or increase loyalty?

 Be honest with the creative team how confident you feel about their answers.
 You’re paying for all this work.
-You need to be convinced it’s going to deliver your business objectives.
-Push it back on to the creative team until you feel confident enough to move to production and media.
+You have to be convinced it’s going to succeed.
+Push it back to the creative team until you feel confident enough to move to production and media.